Acqualina Resort and Residences on the Beach

 On Site: An impressive, two-story Acqualina Spa by ESPA, with treatment rooms, a hammam, an outdoor pool, and a Roman waterfall.
 The gym is by reservation only during Covid.

-Food + Drink: Ke-uH just opened this season, serving a Japanese fusion menu overseen by a former Nobu chef.
-Il Mulino New York serves refined Italian cuisine and has an expansive outdoor seating area, to add to the dolce vita feeling.
+Food + Drink: Brand new Ke-uH serves a Japanese fusion menu overseen by a former Nobu chef.
+Il Mulino New York serves refined Italian cuisine — breakfast, lunch, and dinner — and has an expansive outdoor seating area, to add to the dolce vita feeling.
 Costa Grill, which is only open to hotel guests and residents, is the only Miami restaurant that close to the beach.
 AQ Gelato and Coffee is located in the lobby.
 In-room dining is available 24 hours per day.

 What to Do Nearby